nacorga/ai-pr-reviewer/README.md

 The bot will automatically trigger when:
 - A new Pull Request is opened
-- An existing Pull Request is edited
+- An existing Pull Request is reopened
 - A Pull Request is synchronized with new commits

 ## Development